om453/Shopping-Cart-App-Redux/README.md

 ## Technologies Used

 - **React.js:** A popular JavaScript library for building user interfaces, providing a component-based architecture for creating reusable UI elements.
+- **React Router:** Declarative routing for React applications to navigate through different views.
-- **Redux:** A predictable state container for JavaScript applications, facilitating efficient management of application state.
+- **Redux toolkit:** A predictable state container for JavaScript applications, facilitating efficient management of application state.
 - **Tailwind CSS:** A utility-first CSS framework that enables rapid development by providing pre-designed components and utility classes for styling.

 ## Getting Started